Home > Archives

 P.S.
 WOW!
 Last week Klarna/Milkywire announced $2.5M of carbon removal purchases.
 Of these, 62.5% (5 of 8) the recipients are AirMiners Launchpad grads!
 Come to our impromptu event on Thursday with Robert Höglund who led the purchasing round and 5 CEOs of the teams.
 Register here.

-The purpose of this newsletter is to accelerate the carbontech industry by speeding up connections, progress, and coordination.
-It's ideal for people working in carbon removal already, or beginners who want one individual's perspective.
-People curious about carbon removal are encouraged to sign up and see what sticks.
+The purpose of this newsletter is to accelerate carbon removal by speeding up connections, progress, and coordination.
+It's ideal for people working in carbon removal already or beginners who are excited to dive in and get my perspective.
+People curious about carbon removal are welcome to sign up and see what sticks.